dbroeglin/az-ai-kickstarter/README.md

 #### Deploy with authentication enabled

-AZD can automatically configure authentication to secure the frontend and/or backend.
+AZD can automatically configure authentication to secure the frontend application.
 To do so execute the following command before `azd up`:
 ```bash
 azd env set USE_AUTHENTICATION true
 ```